not-a-robot-lab/Op-Neer/README.md

-Op & Neer is a Slew Limiter and LFO Eurorack Module.
+Op & Neer is a Slew Limiter and LFO Eurorack Module (2HP).
 Status: It works but I'm not sure yet what I want to do with the last opamp / second output.